-The Kentucky Cabinet for Health and Family Services contracts with the Cumberland Valley Area Development District to provide Participant Directed Cordination services for the Participant Directed Services in our five county service area.
+The Kentucky Cabinet for Health and Family Services contracts with the Cumberland Valley Area Development District to provide Participant Directed Cordination services for the Participant Directed Services in our service area.

 Click here for more information on Home and Community Based Waiver Program (PDF to open in new window)

 Home and Community Based PDS Employee and Representative Requirements (PDF to open in new window)

 What is PDS?